rurban/gsl/doc/linalg.rst

    the :math:`QR` decomposition :math:`A = Q R` using the recursive Level 3 BLAS
    algorithm of Elmroth and Gustavson.
 The :math:`N`-by-:math:`N` matrix :data:`T` stores the upper triangular block reflector on output.
-   The Householder coefficients :data:`tau` are stored on the diagonal of :data:`T` and can be passed to the other :math:`QR` routines.
    The block reflector is given by :math:`H = I - V T V^T`, where the elements below the diagonal of :data:`A` contain the columns of :math:`V` on output.

    This algorithm requires :math:`M \ge N` and performs best for